lambdee-board/lambdee-board-web-app/README.md

 - `bin/dev` -- run the app with all the necessary processes in one terminal window
   - `--ng` or `--no-guard` -- run the app without automatic page refreshing on file changes
   - `--nw` or `--no-watch` -- run the app without automatic frontend building on file changes
+- `bin/test` - run all backend and frontend tests
 - `bin/console` - run the rails console
 - `bin/build` - build the frontend React app
+- `bin/openapi` - build the OpenAPI documentation from Ruby specs
 - `bin/cypress`
   - `open` -- open cypress for testing during development
   - `run` -- run cypress tests headless (without a browser window)